CARC 259 Active

 How to Resolve

-1. Review the adjustment Examine the remittance to understand the utilization-based adjustment applied to the dental or vision service payment.
+1. Review the adjustment Check the remittance advice to understand the utilization-based adjustment applied to the dental or vision service.

-2. Verify against plan terms Compare the adjustment against the plan's utilization management policies and the provider's contract terms to confirm accuracy.
+2. Verify against plan policies Confirm the adjustment aligns with the plan's utilization management policies and your contract terms for dental or vision services.

-3. Post the adjustment If correct, record the OA-259 amount as an other adjustment in the billing system.
+3. Post if correct If the adjustment is accurate, post it as an other adjustment in the billing system and update revenue projections accordingly.

-4. Contact payer if incorrect If the adjustment appears inaccurate, contact the payer's provider services for clarification and request reprocessing if warranted.
+4. Request reprocessing if incorrect If the adjustment appears wrong, contact the payer directly for clarification and request reprocessing rather than filing a formal appeal.

 Do Not Appeal This Code